Will Butler cover the spread vs. Cal? Betting Trends, Record ATS

 Butler vs. Cal: Betting Trends, Record ATS, Home/Road Splits - December 9

-The Butler Bulldogs (7-2) are 8.5-point favorites as they try to build on a four-game win streak when they host the California Golden Bears (3-5) on Saturday, December 9, 2023 at Hinkle Fieldhouse.
-The game airs at 12:00 PM ET on Fox Sports 1.
-The over/under in the matchup is 146.5.
+The Butler Bulldogs (7-2) will attempt to build on a four-game win streak when they host the California Golden Bears (3-5) on Saturday, December 9, 2023 at Hinkle Fieldhouse as 8.5-point favorites.
+The contest airs at 12:00 PM ET on Fox Sports 1.
+The over/under in the matchup is set at 145.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!